blue-build/modules/modules/dnf4/README.md

-# **`dnf` Module**
+# **`dnf4` Module**

-The `dnf` module offers pseudo-declarative package and repository management using `dnf`.
+The `dnf4` module offers pseudo-declarative package and repository management using `dnf4`.
-This is a modified version of the original dnf module made to work with dnf4.
+This is a modified version of the original dnf4 module made to work with dnf4.

 ## Repository Management